CECTC/dbpack-doc/en-us/sql_tracing.md

 # SQL Tracing

-For the global services that started by DBPack proxy, the HTTP headers `traceparent` will be automatically injected.
+For the global transaction that started by DBPack proxy, the HTTP headers `traceparent` will be automatically injected.
 The `traceparent` value format is:

 `00-85d85c3112590a76d0723eed4326dbd8-81e51018180f4913-01`